Rockstar Games announces

 Sales of hardware fell 32 percent to $151 million.
 Accessories sales rose 8 percent to $137 million.

 , offering the first look at some alpha gameplay footage from Digital Extremes' upcoming free-to-play shooter.
 Here's word: "Feast your eyes on the very first Gameplay footage for Digital Extremes new F2P game, WARFRAME.
 4-player Squad Co-op, PvE third-person shooter action IN SPACE!
 I think we need more hyphens and abbreviations to help describe the game, what do you think?
 Take note, the Alpha Gameplay footage starts at about the 40s mark of the video so make sure to watch it all the way through."
-Continue here to read the full story.
+Continue here to read the full story

 , showing gameplay from Arkane's upcoming stealth/action game.
 Word is: "The latest Dishonored video showcases just a few of the ways that you can eliminate your enemies using the flexible combat system.
 Creatively combine supernatural abilities with the weapons and gadgets at your disposal, including self-induced friendly fire and the ever-popular mobile rat bomb."
-Continue here to read the full story.
+Continue here to read the full story